17 Causes Of Nausea In Children, Treatment And Home Remedies

 1. Appendicitis: It is a condition in which the appendix of the child gets blocked and infected.
 Though a strong and sharp pain is one of the most common symptoms of appendicitis, there are other symptoms accompanying the pain such as nausea, low-grade fever, diarrhea, and vomiting.

 1. Heat exhaustion: Also known as heat illness, this condition occurs when the child is out in the sun for a long time without the intake of adequate fluids, thus causing the body’s cooling system to break down.
-The symptoms of heat exhaustion include excessive thirst, weakness, dizziness, muscle cramps (heat cramps), nausea, headache, and profuse sweating.
+The symptoms of heat exhaustion include excessive thirst, weakness, muscle cramps (heat cramps), nausea, headache, and profuse sweating.
+Dizziness in children is, however, one of the most common symptoms of heat exhaustion.

 protip_icon Be watchful